 In January 2010, the FASB issued ASU 2010-06, "Improving Disclosures about Fair Value Measurements" ("ASU 2010-06").
 ASU 2010-06 requires additional disclosures about fair value measurements including transfers in and out of Levels 1 and 2 as well as the reasons for the transfers and a greater level of disaggregation for each class of assets and liabilities.
 For the reconciliation of Level 3 fair value measurements, information about purchases, sales, issuances and settlements are presented separately rather than one net number.
-This standard is effective for interim and annual reporting periods beginning after December 15, 2009 with the exception of revised Level 3 disclosure requirements which are effective for interim and annual reporting periods beginning after December 15, 2010.
+This standard is effective for interim and annual reporting periods beginning after December 15, 2009.
 The Plan applied the provisions of this standard to its financial statement disclosures beginning in annual reporting period ending December 31, 2010.